Rainchus/Quest64-Recomp/README.md

 **Note**: Some animation quirks can be seen at the edges of the screen in certain cutscenes when using very wide aspect ratios.

+#### Mod Support
+Install community made mods and texture packs!
+Mods can change any part of the game, including adding completely new features and content.
+You can install mods by simply dragging the mod files onto the game window before starting the game or by clicking the **Install Mods** button in the mod menu.
+Mods can be toggled in the mod menu, and some mods can be configured there as well.

+If you're interested in making mods for this project, check out [the mod template](https://github.com/sonicdcer/SF64RecompModTemplate) and [the modding documentation](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg).
+If you're interested in making texture packs, check out [the RT64 documentation](https://github.com/rt64/rt64/blob/main/TEXTURE-PACKS.md).

 #### Additional Control Options
-Customize your experience by setting your stick deadzone to your liking, as well as adjusting the X and Y axis inversion for aiming.
+Customize your experience by setting your stick deadzone to your liking, as well as adjusting the Y axis inversion for aiming.

 #### Low Input Lag
 This project has been optimized to have as little input lag as possible, making the game feel more responsive than ever!

+#### Instant Load Times
+Saving and loading files, going from place to place, and pausing all happen in the blink of an eye thanks to the game running natively on modern hardware.

+#### Linux and Steam Deck Support
+A Linux binary as well as a Flatpak is available for playing on most up-to-date distros, including on the Steam Deck.

 ## Planned Features
+* Gyro Aiming
-* Mod support and Randomizer
+* Randomizer
 * Texture Packs
-* Model Replacements
-* Ray Tracing (via RT64)
+* Ray Tracing and Higher Quality Model Replacements (via RT64)
 * Multi-language support with support for loading custom translations

 ## FAQ